bhuffy/100-days-of-code/log.md

 **Thoughts**: I finished the contact portion of my project, done with the header, which means I have 3/5 sections left, which is mostly just content.
 I'm pretty happy with that.
 I guess we'll see what happens!

 **Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)

+### Day 44: February 15, 2017 (Wednesday)

+**Today's Progress**: Finished About section of personal portfolio website project.

+**Thoughts**: I spent a great deal of today just trying to figure out how to float two elements together (an image of myself and a short descriptive sentence) but I CANNOT for the life of me figure out how to make it response.
+The image always shifts below at a certain point.
+I've thoguht about using bootstrap to make it two columns in one row to align it but I'd like to know how to use float properly before I do any boostrap or jquery.
+Anyway, I probably have 1-2 days working on the portfolio section and then trying to make it all responsive after that.
+We'll see!

+**Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)